marcodeangelis/marcodeangelis/README.md

 ### Hi there 👋

-I'm a postdoctoral research associate at the University of Liverpool.
+I'm a research associate (postdoc) at the University of Liverpool.

 My research focuses on the rigorous and efficient bounding of computational codes via both intrusive and non-intrusive algorithms.